whackone/docs/src/as3/types.md

 ## String

-String is a sequence of Unicode Code Points.
+String is a UTF-8 encoded character sequence.

 ```
 String